david-walters/Milestone-1-Code-Institute/README.md

 ### Image Not Appearing

 As I work on my project, I regularly check the code in the Google browser (as one should).
 Everything was fine, no issues at all.
-I commited and pushed all my work onto Github and then checked it out live to do a performance check.
+I committed and pushed all my work onto Github and then checked it out live to do a performance check.
 It turns out, my image was not showing at all...

 It was working from my local environment but not from Github's environment.
 It didn't take long to realise why.